I have three girls and I would love some advice on how to instill confidence in them at an early age.

 MOLLY: Any sport?

-MOM: Sure, dance class even.
+DR. RUTHERFORD: Sure, dance class even.
 Something where you’re working with other kids and it’s physical.

 Self-esteem comes from a couple of different directions.
 It comes from how parents view their children, because children sense that, especially early on, and how the children begin to view their own accomplishments that are age-appropriate.
 That’s the substance of self-esteem.